IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Channel-Partners.md

 ## IGEL Services Specialization

-For Expert and Elite Channel Partners who desire to deliver their own IGEL Services and Support.
+For Gold and Platinum Channel Partners who desire to deliver their own IGEL Services and Support.

 **NOTE:** Duration will depend on the body of work to review and includes POC's (proof of concept) or projects worked on.